Use code 'EarlyBird'

 Today, we head south to Uyuni, the starting point for an excursion to the Uyuni Salt Flats.
 The area is cold and windy, especially at night, so be prepared to put on a warm coat.
 Despite its geographic isolation and challenging climate (cold and blustery most of the year), the town of Uyuni has earned the nickname of Hija Predilecta de Bolivia (Bolivia’s Favorite Daughter).
 Founded in 1889, Uyuni occupies a desolate corner of southwestern Bolivia.
 It has an important military base, and most jobs in the town are focused on the tourism and mining industries.
 The world’s largest lithium reserve—about 100 million tons—lies beneath the neighboring salt flat and could potentially fuel all the smartphones and electric cars that the world will build over the next century.
 Approximate travel time: 4 hrs by private vehicle Accommodation: Hotel Samay Wasi (or similar) Meals included: Breakfast

 Today is the first of three days spent in the stunning landscape between the Salar de Uyuni and the Atacama Desert in Chile.
 We will enter a world unlike anything else as we take 4x4 vehicles across the salt flats, where the piercing blue sky contrasts with the blinding white of the flat salt beds.
 You will have plenty of opportunities to take memorable photos of the unusual landscape, which includes mountains, active volcanoes, geysers, and boiling mud pools.
 We will stop by the red lagoon of Laguna Colorada.
 We will also visit the Santiago de Agencha community, located two hours across the salt flats from Uyuni.
 The rural village is surrounded by towering cacti and is part of a small desert oasis.
 The community-owned salt lodge was renovated and expanded through a major project in 2016 funded by the Planeterra Foundation.
 With many of the village’s younger residents leaving for economic opportunities elsewhere, the lodge is a way for the community to generate income, provide opportunities for the future, and preserve their indigenous culture.
 While at the lodge, learn about traditional agricultural practices, including their specialization in quinoa production, and take a guided walk with a community member to the sacred Jukil mountaintop for a beautiful view of the village below and the salt flats beyond.
 Meals of local ingredients grown in the village are prepared by women who received culinary training through the Planeterra project.
-In the evening, settle into your salt-brick bungalow, complete with salt floors and furniture.
-Accommodation: Jukil Lodge (or similar) Meals included: Breakfast | Lunch | Dinner
+Accommodation: Laguna Colorada (or similar) Meals included: Breakfast | Lunch | Dinner

-Depart the Jukil Community Lodge knowing your visit helped to create opportunities for a whole new generation of people in this community.
 We will spend the day continuing to explore the Uyuni Salt Flats on a 4x4 excursion.
-Accommodation: Laguna Colorada Lodging (or similar) Meals included: Breakfast | Lunch | Dinner
+The last stop for the evening is a G Adventures-supported community lodge in a traditional agricultural village in the heart of a desert oasis.
+Accommodation: Jukil Lodge (or similar) Meals included: Breakfast | Lunch | Dinner

 This will be our final day on the Uyuni Salt Flats before we board an overnight bus back to La Paz.
 Approximate travel time: 8 hrs by night bus Accommodation: Overnight Bus Meals included: Breakfast | Lunch